 We did the 35km loop and it took us around 3.5 hours in total, including a 30-minute stop at the dairy farm.

-For more details on the Emmental Cheese Route and how to bike it, check out our post:
+For more details on the Emmental Cheese Route and how to rent an e-bike, check out our post:

 Timeframe | any remaining time in the afternoon